 - What contact titles have converted the best from POC to Pipeline?

-- What industries have not worked out in LATAM?
+- What industries have not worked out in my region?

-You see, each of these functions has precise questions in the funnel.
-And they cannot be addressed on Salesforce or Hubspot.
-Your RevOps has to fall back to spreadsheets because there's no way to answer these questions on an application.
+Each function has precise questions about the funnel and revenue forecasts.
+But these questions can't be answered by Salesforce or HubSpot.
+Your RevOps has to fall back on spreadsheets and manual revenue forecasting models because there's no way to answer these questions with traditional platforms.

-If you think about it, you will see that if marketing and sales reps micromanage their lead gen and their pipeline, then marketing and sales leaders will micromanage campaigns, forecasts, and business metrics.
+If you think about it, you will see that if marketing managers and sales reps can micromanage their lead generation and sales pipeline, then marketing and sales leaders will micromanage campaigns, revenue forecasts, and business metrics.

 That is an excellent place to be, but hard to get to.

-Your marketing and sales teams need the ability to see what is working and what is not.
-This is the role of the MarketingOps and SalesOps teams.
-Arm them with a tool to build insights and validate hypotheses, which is a win for the org.
+Your marketing and sales teams need the ability to see what is working and what is not from the top of the deep funnel to deal close.
+Your MarketingOps and SalesOps teams must be armed with a tool that empowers them to build insights, validate hypotheses, and forecast revenue.